-For example, in Kenya, six- to eight-year-old children attend the Compassion child development centre for eight hours each Saturday.
+For example, in Kenya, 6- to 8-year-old children attend the Compassion child development centre for eight hours each Saturday.
 They are unable to come during the week as they are busy with school and chores and because the distance many of them have to walk makes it impractical for them to come more frequently.
-These children receive a meal and a snack each Saturday, since they are at the centre for eight hours.
-A meal will generally consist of rice, beef stew and some green vegetables.
+These children receive a meal and a snack each Saturday, since they are at the centre for the whole day.
+A meal will generally consist of rice, beef stew and some vegetables.
 A snack might be a cup of porridge or a piece of bread and some fruit.

-While children in Kenya generally receive one meal and snack a week, six- to eight-year-old children in Bangladesh visit the Compassion centre six days a week—five hours a day from Monday through to Friday and eight hours on Saturday.
-Schools in Bangladesh don’t generally start until 10:30am, so children go to the Compassion child development centre before and after school.
-Children spend more hours at the Compassion centres in Bangladesh to combat malnutrition and because the children need extra educational support.
+While children in Kenya generally receive one meal and snack a week, 6- to 8-year-old children in Bangladesh visit the Compassion centre six days a week—five hours a day from Monday through to Friday and eight hours on Saturday.
+Schools in Bangladesh don’t generally start until 10:30am, so children go to their Compassion centre before and after school.

 Undernourishment is a big problem in many South Asian countries, including Bangladesh.
-Nearly half of Bangladeshi children are severely or moderately underweight, and four out of 10 children under the age of five suffer from growth stunting.
-In light of this, children at Compassion centres in Bangladesh receive a meal (typically lunch) five days a week and fruit and milk once a week.
+Nearly half of Bangladeshi children are severely or moderately underweight, and four out of 10 children under the age of 5 suffer from growth stunting.
+In light of this, children at Compassion centres in Bangladesh receive a meal, typically lunch, five days a week and fruit and milk once a week.
 The meals generally consist of rice, lentils, meat and vegetables.

 While children in Bangladesh receive a meal or snack six times a week, Compassion Ethiopia doesn’t provide meals for children attending the centre as the Ethiopian government strongly discourages non-governmental organisations from distributing food, especially centre-based meal programs.

 “This is done mainly to minimise an unnecessary dependency syndrome and encourage poor people to consider sustainable ways of securing a livelihood, rather than depending upon someone’s helping hand on a continual basis,” says Dr Fikre Lobago, Compassion Ethiopia’s Program Director.